 Whether the accident was the named driver's fault or not, the claim is still made on your policy.
 A non-fault claim generally has less impact on future premiums than an at-fault one, but it is still recorded against your insurance record.

 This is why it is important to only add people you trust to drive carefully.
 Their actions behind the wheel directly impact your car insurance costs and claims history.
+Our guide on what to do if a claim is rejected covers your options if things go wrong.

 For young and new drivers, being added as a named driver on a parent's car insurance is often significantly cheaper than taking out a standalone policy.
-Insurance for drivers aged 17 - 24 is the most expensive in the UK, so the savings can be substantial.
+Insurance for drivers aged 17-24 is the most expensive in the UK, so the savings can be substantial.

 Most car insurance policies have some restrictions on who can be added as a named driver.
 Before you add someone, it is worth checking the following.

-Licence requirements: Named drivers must hold a valid licence for the vehicle type.
-This includes a full UK driving licence, a valid international licence with appropriate documentation, or a provisional licence (though provisional holders may only be covered when supervised by a qualified driver).
+Some insurers exclude or charge extra for drivers under 21 or 25, or over 75 or 80.
+Named drivers must hold a valid licence for the vehicle type, including a full UK driving licence, a valid international licence with appropriate documentation, or a provisional licence (though provisional holders may only be covered when supervised by a qualified driver).

-Excluded drivers: You cannot add someone who has been refused insurance or had a policy cancelled, is disqualified from driving, or does not meet the insurer's terms.
-Always be honest when declaring named driver details.
-Providing false information invalidates your entire policy.
+If your car insurance covers social, domestic and pleasure use only, named drivers typically cannot use the car for business purposes unless business use is included in the policy.
+You cannot add someone who has been refused insurance or had a policy cancelled, is disqualified from driving, or does not meet the insurer's terms.
+Always be honest when declaring named driver details - providing false information invalidates your entire policy.

 You can also remove a named driver at any time by contacting your insurer.
 Your premium may change in either direction depending on the risk profile of the person being removed.